 Close the pulley in order that the belt rides higher in the groove (larger pitch diameter).
-Ensure that the RPM limits of the fan and the horsepower limits of the motor are maintained, which can be read on the motor nameplate.
+Ensure that the RPM limits of the fan and the amperage limits of the motor are maintained.
+These can be read on the motor name plate.